swcarpentry/good-enough-practices-in-scientific-computing/index.md

     the "scientific guts" of the project.

-    The second type of file in `src` is controller or driver scripts that combine the core analytical functions with particular parameters and data input/output commands in order to execute the entire project analysis from start to finish.
+    The second type of file in `src` is controller or driver scripts that that contains all the analysis steps for the entire project from start to finish, with particular parameters and data input/output commands.
 A controller script for a simple project, for example, may read a raw data table, import and apply several cleanup and analysis functions from the other files in this directory, and create and save a numeric result.
 For a small project with one main output, a single controller script should be placed in the main `src` directory and distinguished clearly by a name such as "runall".
+The short example in Figure [fig:script] is typical of scripts of this kind; note how it uses one variable, `TEMP_DIR`, to avoid repeating the name of a particular directory four times.

+        TEMP_DIR = ./temp_zip_files

+        echo "Packaging zip files required by analysis tool..." mkdir $(TEMP_DIR)
+        ./src/make-zip-files.py $(TEMP_DIR) *.dat

+        echo "Analyzing..."
+        ./bin/sqr_mean_analyze -i $(TEMP_DIR) -b "temp"

+        echo "Cleaning up..."
+        rm -rf $(TEMP_DIR)

+    [fig:script]

-5.  ***Put external scripts, or compiled programs in the `bin` directory (4e)***. `bin` contains scripts that are brought in from elsewhere, and executable programs compiled from code in the `src` directory[^15].
-Projects that have neither will not require `bin`.
+5.  ***Put compiled programs in the `bin` directory (4e)***. `bin` contains executable programs compiled from code in the `src` directory[^19].
+    Projects that do not have any will not require `bin`.

     > **Scripts vs. Programs**
     >